-Safe handling Limit all unnecessary personal contact.
+Safe handling Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
+Avoid contact with moisture.
 Avoid contact with incompatible materials.
 When handling, DO NOT eat, drink or smoke.
 Keep containers securely sealed when not in use.
 Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
+Launder contaminated clothing before re-use.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Other information
+DO NOT allow clothing wet with material to stay in contact with skin Other information

 Suitable container Polyethylene or polypropylene container.
 Packing as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
-Storage incompatibility Storage incompatibility Avoid contamination of water, foodstuffs, feed or seed.
-None known
+Storage incompatibility None known